herndonj/Swift_In_Practice/README.md

 ## Observations/Commentaries/Digressions

 - Many people are surprised- but it's true... you can use Swift on a linux machine and you don't have to use Xcode.
-I've had a great luck in Digital Ocean Droplett using Ubuntu.
+I've had great luck using a [Digital Ocean droplet](https://www.digitalocean.com/products/droplets/) (ubuntu) as a space to test swift code on the command line.
 [Apple's Swift Playgrounds](https://www.apple.com/swift/playgrounds/) provides a light environment for testing Swift code with a REPL.
 I seem to find myself debugging small pieces of code in the terminal on my mac while I'm working on larger things in Xcode.